afontcu/afontcu.dev/content/blog/autonomy/index.md

 Autonomy can also get you running in circles.

+Here are a few thoughts on how to foster *useful* autonomy – that is, autonomy that delivers.

 ## The baseline

-This one is easy – to avoid running in circles, a team (or group of them) needs **a shared vision, a goal** to reach.
+The first one is quite obvious.
+To avoid running in circles, a team (or group of them) needs **a shared vision, a goal** to reach.
+In short, a direction.
 Why does the team exist?
 What does success look like?
 This helps team members (or, again, several teams) to align towards the goal.

 And alignment is **the stepping stone that enables autonomy**.
 Without it, the result is apathy.

 Okay, so we have a clear, shared, engaging vision.
 Now what?

+Now we need limitations.

 ## The paradox

-One might think about autonomy as the absence of constraints or limitations.
+One might think about autonomy as the absence of limitations (constraints).

 What would a group of people/teams look like when **granted autonomy and no constraints**?